medeiros/medeiros.github.io/_posts/2020-10-13-Kafka-Consumer-Concepts.md

   - by using this property, you control how and when commits are made
   - for instance: accumulate messages in a buffer and then save those messages in a database and commit offset.
+  - commitSync() will retry until finds a non-retriable error
+  - the problem is that the throughput is affected (since is sync)

 ```java
 while (true) {